 ECO in brief

-You can read a little more about what our experts do here.
+You can read a little more about what our staff does here.

 The ECO Convention expresses the primary functions of the ECO, often referred to as 'The Office', as follows:

 - to provide a centre of expertise which shall act as a focal point, identifying problem areas and new possibilities in the postal and electronic communications field and to advise the CEPT Presidency and the Committees accordingly;

 - to draft long-term plans for future use of scarce resources utilised by electronic communications on a European level;